AdaCore/spark2014/docs/lrm/source/subprograms.rst

    be mutually exclusive, that is only one ``condition`` can be True with any set of inputs conformant with the formal parameters and satisfying the specific precondition.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: PR 6.1.3 VR conditions must be mutually exclusive.

 #.
 At the point of call a check that a single ``condition`` of the
    Contract_Cases aspect is True has to be proven, or if no ``condition`` is True then the Contract_Cases aspect must have an **others** ``contract_case``.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: PR 6.1.3 VR When calling a subprogram with a Contract_Cases aspect a single condition has to be True.

 #.
 For every ``contract_case``, when its ``condition`` is True, or the
    **others** ``contract_case`` when none of the conditions are True, the implementation of the body of the subprogram must be proven to